Through the fields as it looked at the Westfield Avenue line

 of the Dow Airfielf of the U. S. Air Force.
 The man wearing

-the white shirt is Linwood Moody, historian for the Maine
+the white shirt is Linwood Moody, the historian, for the Maine

 Narrow Gauge.
 Image from Charles D. Heseltine Collection